How to buy a travel cot Buying a travel cot

 Test the cot folding mechanism

-Folding mechanisms can be fiddly, although practice is often all that’s needed.
+Folding mechanisms can be fiddly – although practice is often all that’s needed.
 Try unfolding, folding and lifting a few cots in the shop before you buy.
-If this isn’t possible, ask whether you can return the cot if you’re not happy with the folding mechanism once you’ve practised at home.
+If this isn’t possible, or you're buying online, find out whether you can return the cot if you’re not happy with the folding mechanism once you’ve practised at home.

 If you want the cot to double as a playpen, then four rather than two mesh sides will give you and your baby a better view.